Kindred Credit Union’s Privacy Code

 - When we need to deal with an anticipated breach of law.

 3.2 Consent may be given orally, in writing, or electronically.
-For example, depending on the sensitivity of the information, consent can be expressed over the telephone when information is being collected; electronically when submitting an agreement, application, or other information; in writing when signing an agreement or application form; when using a product or service; when indicating by means of a check-off box whether or not consent is granted.
+For example, consent can be expressed over the telephone when information is being collected; electronically when submitting an agreement, application, or other information; in writing when signing an agreement or application form; when using a product or service; when indicating by means of a check-off box whether or not consent is granted.

-3.3 Subject to contractual or legal arrangements, members may withdraw or refuse consent provided that Kindred is given reasonable notice.
-Refusal or withdrawal of consent may prevent Kindred from providing a product or service to the member as in the case where a member is applying for credit and will not provide relevant credit information.
+3.3 Subject to contractual or legal agreements, members may withdraw or refuse consent provided that Kindred is given reasonable notice.
+Refusal or withdrawal of consent may prevent Kindred from providing specific products or services.
 Kindred will not unreasonably withhold products or services from members who refuse or withdraw consent, but if information is required by law or required to operate banking systems, Kindred may decline to deal with a member or person who will not consent to the use of such information.